Descent into the Depths of the Earth: Plot summary

-D2 Shrine of the Kuo-Toa picks up with the party continuing to pursue the drow.
+D2 Shrine of the Kuo-Toa continues with the party still in pursuit of the drow.
 The party encounters a kuo-toan rogue monitor who helps them cross a large river for a fee.
 A party of Svirfneblin (or deep gnomes) approaches the player characters on the other side, and the party has a chance to convince them to help them fight against the drow.
 As the party travels, signs of the drow are all around; the drow are allowed to pass through these subterranean areas, even though they are hated and feared by the other local intelligent races.
 The party then moves through kuo-toa territory, ruled by the Priest-Prince Va-Guulgh.
 If the PCs appease the kuo-toa and respect their customs, the evil kuo-toa are not openly hostile to the party, but will attack if the party gives them a reason.
 The party learns that the drow and kuo-toa trade with each other openly, but the kuo-toa hate and fear the drow, resulting in frequent skirmishes between the two peoples.

 D3 Vault of the Drow is set in Erelhei-Cinlu, an underground stronghold of the drow, and the Fane of Lolth, their evil spider-goddess.
 After traveling for league after league into the Underdark, the adventurers come upon Erelhei-Cinlu, the vast subterranean city of the drow.
 The adventure is written in a very open-ended fashion, giving the Dungeon Master (DM) free rein to script any number of mini-campaigns or adventures taking place inside the drow capital.
 An extensive overview of the drow power structure is given for just this purpose.
 Eventually, the players may discover an astral gate leading to the plane of the Abyss, leading into the Q1 module.